How many residents and interns are there in the program?

 We are constantly striving to improve our program.
 Here are some important new developments:

-- Spearheaded by one of our outgoing chief residents, we now have in place a robust Health Disparities curriculum, including a series of conferences over the course of the year that focus on health as a human right, case studies, health disparities research, strategies to reduce health disparities, and cultural competency and cultural humility.
+- We have a robust Health Disparities curriculum, including a series of conferences over the course of the year that focus on health as a human right, case studies, health disparities research, strategies to reduce health disparities, and cultural competency and cultural humility.

 - Point-of-Care Ultrasound (POCUS): We are fortunate to have two faculty members, Dr. Marc Kurtzman and Dr. Joel Cho, who are POCUS experts and instructors at the national ACP and SHM conference pre-courses.
 With their assistance, we have implemented a year-long curriculum that includes formal lectures, standardized patients, image review, and integration of POCUS into regular Morning Report and Journal Club sessions.
 Our long-term goal is to prepare our residents to earn the SHM/Chest Point-of-Care Ultrasound Certificate of Completion.